vrchatapi/vrchatapi.github.io/AvatarAPI/ChooseAvatar.md

 # Choose Avatar

 This API allows you to dynamically choose an avatar.
 This will work on any avatar;
+Doesn't update in-game instantly.

 ## Request Method
 PUT